P1Analytics/Thesis/README.md

 (**_TODO_** More details will be added here)

-## Retrive the data
+## Retrieve the data

-- [x] [Retrive the data](https://github.com/nanazhu/Thesis/tree/master/RetriveData) by using APIs on  https://api.sparkworks.net/swagger-ui.html
+- [x] [Retrieve the data](https://github.com/nanazhu/Thesis/tree/master/RetrieveData) by using APIs on  https://api.sparkworks.net/swagger-ui.html

  (**_TODO_** More details will be added here)